Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: More Visualization Results

 \section{More Visualization Results}

 We provide more visualizations including pseudo-view renderings of the $\mathbf{\Sigma}$-model and the $\mathbf{\Delta}$-model, uncertainty maps, and NVS results.
-For more details, please refer to the uploaded videos.
-Notably, the videos of pseudo-view renderings and uncertainty maps showcase the results across different training iterations.
+For more details, please refer to the uploaded videos. \emph{nvs\_res.mov}: Shows the novel-view renderings of 3DGS, CoR-GS, and our SE-GS, where our method results in finer details and fewer artifacts. \emph{uncertainty\_map\_update.mov}: Records the update of uncertainty maps during training.
+For each scene, we sample a pseudo view and store the corresponding rendering of the $\mathbf{\Delta}$-model in the image buffer.
+The uncertainty map is then derived from this buffer.
+The updates across different training iterations are shown in the video. \emph{sigma\_model\_vs\_perturbed\_model.mov}: Displays the pseudo-view renderings of the $\mathbf{\Sigma}$-model and the perturbed $\mathbf{\Delta}$-model used in the regularization Eq.~\ref{eq:reg}.